laborb/bunny-stream/README.md

 - `captions_lang`: The language of the captions to display in the settings.
 Expects a string like `English`, `Deutsch`, `Français`, ...
 - `captions_default`: If `true` the captions are enabled by default.
 If `false` the user needs to enable them manually.
 - `class`: You can give additional classes for the video element
+- `color`: You can set the color of the player controls.
+Expects a valid hexadecimal color code.
+Default is `#333`

 #### Video captions